AckerlyXu/heima/articles/best-practices-data-partitioning.md

 - Group data that is used together in the same shard, and avoid operations that need to access data that's held in multiple shards.
 Keep in mind that with Elastic Database, a shard is a SQL database in its own right, and Azure SQL Database does not support cross-database joins (which have to be performed on the client side).
 Remember also that in Azure SQL Database, referential integrity constraints, triggers, and stored procedures in one database cannot reference objects in another.
 Therefore, don't design a system that has dependencies between shards.
 A SQL database can, however, contain tables that hold copies of reference data frequently used by queries and other operations.
 These tables do not have to belong to any specific shardlet.
 Replicating this data across shards can help remove the need to join data that spans databases.
 Ideally, such data should be static or slow-moving to minimize the replication effort and reduce the chances of it becoming stale.

+    > [!NOTE]
-	> [AZURE.NOTE] Although SQL Database does not support cross-database joins, you can perform cross-shard queries with the Elastic Database API.
+    > Although SQL Database does not support cross-database joins, you can perform cross-shard queries with the Elastic Database API.
 These queries can transparently iterate through the data held in all the shardlets that are referenced by a shard map.
 The Elastic Database API breaks cross-shard queries down into a series of individual queries (one for each database) and then merges the results.
 For more information, see the page [Multi-shard querying] on the Microsoft website.

 - The data stored in shardlets that belong to the same shard map should have the same schema.
 For example, don't create a list shard map that points to some shardlets containing tenant data and other shardlets containing product information.
 This rule is not enforced by Elastic Database, but data management and querying becomes very complex if each shardlet has a different schema.
 In the example just cited, a good is solution is to create two list shard maps: one that references tenant data and another that points to product information.
 Remember that the data belonging to different shardlets can be stored in the same shard.

+    > [!NOTE]
-	> [AZURE.NOTE] The cross-shard query functionality of the Elastic Database API depends on each shardlet in the shard map containing the same schema.
+    > The cross-shard query functionality of the Elastic Database API depends on each shardlet in the shard map containing the same schema.

 - Transactional operations are only supported for data that's held within the same shard, and not across shards.
 Transactions can span shardlets as long as they are part of the same shard.
 Therefore, if your business logic needs to perform transactions, either store the affected data in the same shard or implement eventual consistency.
 For more information, see the [Data consistency primer].
 - Place shards close to the users that access the data in those shards (in other words, geo-locate the shards).
 This strategy helps reduce latency.